JetBrains/kotlin-web-site/docs/topics/gradle.md

 | Gradle                | %minGradleVersion%        | %maxGradleVersion%              |
 | Android Gradle plugin | %minAndroidGradleVersion% | %maxAndroidGradleVersion%       |

-For example, the Kotlin Gradle plugin and the `kotlin-multiplatform` plugin %kotlinVersion% require the mimimum Gradle version of %minGradleVersion% for your project to compile.
+For example, the Kotlin Gradle plugin and the `kotlin-multiplatform` plugin %kotlinVersion% require the minimum Gradle version of %minGradleVersion% for your project to compile.

 In turn, the maximum fully supported version is %maxGradleVersion%.
 It doesn't have deprecated Gradle